Hourly Weather | Tomorrow Wednesday, March 18, 2026

 Rip Current Statement

-Rip Current Statement issued December 15 at 2:11AM EST until December 17 at 3:00AM EST by NWS Melbourne FL
+Rip Current Statement issued March 17 at 1:20AM EDT until March 18 at 3:00AM EDT by NWS Melbourne FL

-WHERE: The beaches of Volusia, Brevard, Indian River, Saint
+WHERE: Coastal Volusia, Brevard, Indian River, Saint Lucie, and

 + Read More